jackieluc/lighthouselabs-coding-challenge/2019/november/README.md

 We need to go through the survey responses to see what your constituents would like you to focus on over the course of your term in office.
 The array that you are given contains many phrases and words pulled from a number of interviews.
 We only want to focus on the following three key phrases: "smart city", "arts funding", and "transportation".

 Our `termTopics` function needs to count how many times each of those topics was mentioned in the surveys, and then return an array with the number of mentions in the following order: `smart city`, `arts funding`, and then `transportation`.

+## Challenge #8 - Trash to Treasure

+The results are in, and the people of Codeville want you to focus on Smart City upgrades.
+You've decided to begin by replacing all of the city's trash cans with smart cans: when citizens toss their rubbish into the smart can, it automatically sorts items into waste, recycling, and compost bins.

+### Instructions

+We need to complete a function called `smartGarbage(trash, bins)`, which will be responsible for increasing the garbage count for waste, recycling, or compost depending on what trash is submitted.
+Our function will receive two arguments.
+The first argument, `trash`, is a string that will tell our function what type of item is being submitted.
+The second argument, `bins`, is an object containing three properties (waste, recycling, and compost), which hold some numerical value.
+Our function must increase the correct value in the `bins` object, and the return the newly updated object.